MrDemSay/AkriBot/README.md

 # AkriBot
-Bor to test your knowledge of mathematics
+Bot to test your knowledge of mathematics